a guide to fednow

 The National Automated Clearing House Associations, or NACHA — the organization responsible for ACH governance — introduced Same Day ACH in 2016.
 As its name implies, Same Day ACH posts and settles payments the same day that they’re initiated — a significant improvement, but not exactly immediate.
 For this reason, Same Day ACH is considered a faster payments system rather than an instant payments system.

-Rather than replace ACH or Same Day ACH, the FedNow Service is expected to provide greater redundancy for payment operations, thereby preventing any potential payment network bottlenecks.
+Rather than replace ACH or Same Day ACH, the FedNow Service provides greater redundancy for payment operations, thereby preventing any potential payment network bottlenecks.
 In the longer term, the Fed intends to establish payments interoperability between the FedNow Service and ACH.

 What does a FedNow payments flow look like?